 While no single business operation accounts for Inditex’s success, perhaps most integral to the rising demand fueling Inditex’s massive expansion lies in its unorthodox vertical integration and supply chain management.
 But again, Inditex does more than one thing differently that enables it to stand out in the retail clothing industry.
 In this paper, we analyze the operations vital to Inditex’s success including vertical integration, supply chain management, comparative advantage and competition, key success factors, strategy, and philosophy.

 Having been conceived in relatively volatile Northern Spain, perhaps the "sustainable society" bit included in the mission statement intimates a desire for tranquility, integration, and general welfare.
 While it cannot be said whether or not Zara is successful in creating a greater general welfare in the societies it touches, it can be said definitively that it influences a great number of societies.
 From China to the U.S. to Europe to Brazil, Zara reaches vastly different cultures.
 Given the success of Zara in these markets, and knowing that each transaction is engaged in voluntarily, it can be said that Zara has at the very least provided a product at a price many find agreeable.
 Whether or not this creates an increase in general welfare is hard to say.

 Zara’s commitment to environmental sustainability is readily identifiable.
-According to Zara’s official website, all Zara stores have managed an average 20% reduction of electrical consumption in recent times.
+According to Zara’s official website, all Zara stores have managed an average 20% reduction in electrical consumption in recent times.
 Recycling efforts of furniture and decoration, organic manufacturing processes, and biodiesel fuel all contribute to Zara’s environmentally friendly image.
 You can see in Chart 1 below, Zara’s environmentally conscious philosophy bears out in its waste management.
 While the number of garments manufactured by Zara (in blue) has increased steadily since 2008, industrial waste (in green) has decreased or maintained very low levels.